Titan Krios Cryo-EM – Access / Usage Policy

 IV.
 Trained Use of the Titan Krios

 The Titan Krios and its associated CMOS and Direct Electron detectors are specialized instruments that can be easily misaligned and even damaged by improper or negligent use.
 To maximize experimental throughput, the WUCCI will initially restrict the availability of trained user access to personnel who have had a minimum of 5 years experience using high-end cryo-electron microscopes (such as a 200kV Glacios ).
 This practice will facilitate safe operation of the instrument, minimize downtime, and maximize experimental throughput for the benefit of all investigators.

 V. Titan Krios Alignments

-The Krios is aligned daily by the Titan Krios Manager (Michael Rau).
+The Krios is aligned daily by the Titan Krios Manager (Brock Summers).
 Users are not permitted to perform any alignments on the Krios in an unsupervised manner.
 Any user who misaligns the Krios will be charged the cost of realigning the microscope.

 VI.
 Titan Krios Usage Charges